 This is taken from the video game that actually came out well before the movie, as seen below.

-In the 2008 Iron Man film, Iron Monger grabs a motorcycle as its driving down the highway and smacks Iron Man with it.
+In Iron Man 1, Iron Monger grabs a motorcycle as its driving down the highway and smacks Iron Man with it.
 Motorcycle Fu, more specifically, but Tony still had a van drive over him only moments beforehand.

 In Jumper, Griffin invokes Car Fu with his teleportation abilities to drive at a constant high speed and be unimpeded by traffic (he just jumps the car around).
 He later invokes Double-Decker Bus Fu by jumping said double-decker bus from a busy urban street straight into his desert lair in an attempt to kill Roland.

 Another hand-held version: The One, with motorcycles.
-Jet Li's villain character picks up two motorcycles, one in each hand, and smashes them together with a poor cop between them.
+Jet Li's villain character picks up a motorcycle and uses it as a cudgel on two cops.
+He then picks up the second motorcycle in the other hand and smashes them together with the third poor cop between them.

 In the Grand Finale of Fringe, Olivia Dunham deals with Captain Windmark by throwing a car at him using her cortexiphan powered abilities.
 It's super effective.